New Year's Eve: Suriname

 In Suriname, Surinamese Citizens goes into cities' commercial districts to watch fireworks shows on New Year's Eve.
 It is a spectacle based on the famous red-firecracker-ribbons.
 The bigger stores invest in these firecrackers and display them in the streets.
 Every year the length of them is compared, and high praises are held for the company that has managed to import the largest ribbon.
 These celebrations start at 10 am and finish the next day.
 The day is usually filled with laughter, dance, music, and drinking.
 When the night starts, the big street parties are already at full capacity.
 The most popular fiesta is the one that is held at café 't Vat in the main tourist district.
 The parties stop between 10 and 11 pm after which the people go home to light their pagaras (red-firecracker-ribbons) at midnight.
 After midnight, the parties continue and the streets fill again until daybreak.

 Uruguay

-In Uruguay, traditional celebrations include family gatherings in which asado and lechon are usually eaten, as well as turrón and pan dulce as desserts.
+In Uruguay, traditional celebrations begin at nightfall on New Year's Eve (31 December), with family gatherings in which asado and lechon are usually eaten, as well as turrón and pan dulce as desserts.
+People usually wear white as it symbolizes optimism and purity.

-In the Old City of Montevideo, a district where a large number of office buildings are concentrated, employees, prior to the end of the last working day of the year, throw torn daybooks and calendars through the windows, causing a “paper rain”, which adds to the buckets of water that are thrown from the balconies.
-In the Mercado del Puerto there is a massive “cider fight” accompanied by music.
 At the stroke of midnight, Uruguayans flock to the streets to enjoy fireworks and light firecrackers, and to eat Twelve Grapes.

 Due to the fact that Uruguay lies in the Southern Hemisphere, the New Year is celebrated in summer, so resort cities such as Punta del Este are filled with Uruguayans and foreign tourists, including celebrities from the region, to attend parties and festivals of music, fireworks, and light shows on the beach.